Precisely measure rolling oil concentration

 Why is rolling oil monitoring a critical challenge?

 Fluctuating rolling oil concentrations directly affect product quality.
-They lead to surface defects, uneven material thickness, and increase scrap and rework.
+They lead to surface defects, uneven material thickness, and increase scrap and rework efforts.
 Batch deviations also occur, jeopardizing process stability.
-Precise concentration control is therefore crucial.
+Therefore, precise concentration control is crucial.

 Our solution for precise rolling oil monitoring